Terry White Chemists Metoprolol Tartrate Tablets

 - other beta-blocker medicines

-- other medicines used to treat high blood pressure such as calcium channel blockers and clonidine
+- other medicines used to treat high blood pressure such as calcium channel blockers, clonidine and hydralazine

 - some medicines used to treat angina

 - adrenaline or similar substances, which are often found in eye or nose drops, or in some cough and cold medicines

 - other medicines used to treat irregular heart beat (arrhythmias)

 - medicines for diabetes